ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```

 # summary.py
-make summary per TRIP, DAY, WEEK, MONTH, YEAR or a combination with monitor.csv as input
+make summary per TRIP, DAY, WEEK, MONTH, YEAR or a combination with monitor.csv as input or monitor.VIN.csv (latter if vin=VIN is given as parameter)

 Usage:
 ```
 python summary.py
+or
+python summary.py vin=VIN
 or
 python summary.py -trip
 or